For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Step 3: Read flash memory

-# Linux: Install flashrom
+# Linux: Install flashrom (distro version is often old; build from

 sudo apt install flashrom